pchemguy/spec-kit/templates/capabilities/capabilities.md

 - a capability anchor set has been produced;
 - the **Validation Checklist** is fully satisfied;
-- the validation result is `Valid`.
+- the validation result is `VALID`.